Get the most out of your HomePod mini with these awesome accessories

 Another accessory that helps get your HomePod mini up and out of the way, this mount for Delidgi allows you to attach your speaker to walls and other flat surfaces.
 Hidden cable management keeps your extra cord safely hidden underneath, and installation is quick and easy with the included screws and anchors.

-This fun HomePod mini owl stand from Pinson allows you to hide your smart speaker in plain sight.
-Especially effective with white HomePod mini's, the owl stand exposes the top half of the speaker to prevent microphone interference and allows you to see the LED display when Siri is active.

-Thready to go: Nanoleaf Essentials A19 Light Bulb
+Thready to go: Nanoleaf Essentials A19 Smart Thread Bluetooth & WiFi RGBCW 16M+ Color Changing Dimmable LED Light Bulb

-Nanoleaf's Essentials A19 Light Bulb connects to your HomePod mini via the latest wireless connectivity standard — Thread, making it one of the best HomeKit light bulbs that you can buy today.
-With Thread, toggling power to Nanoleaf's bulb, dimming its insane brightness levels, or switching between millions of fun colors through HomeKit takes effect almost instantly with incredible reliability.
+Nanoleaf's Essentials A19 Light Bulb connects to your HomePod mini via the latest wireless connectivity standard, Thread, making it one of the best HomeKit light bulbs that you can buy today.
+With Thread, toggling power to Nanoleaf's bulb, dimming its insane brightness levels, or switching between millions of fun colors through HomeKit takes effect instantly with incredible reliability, as we noted in our hands-on review.

-Monitoring and more: Eve Energy
+Monitoring and more: Eve Energy - Smart Plug and Power Meter, works with HomeKit

-The Eve Energy HomeKit smart plug makes almost anything in your home instantly smart — just plug and play.
-Like the Nanoleaf's light bulb, the Eve Energy smart plug takes advantage of the Thread radio built into the HomePod mini, and it supports energy monitoring so you can keep tabs on how much your coffee maker or heater costs to keep running.
+The Eve Energy HomeKit smart plug, which we tested, makes almost anything in your home instantly smart — just plug and play.
+Like the Nanoleaf's light bulb, the Eve Energy smart plug takes advantage of the Thread radio built into the HomePod mini.
+It also supports energy monitoring to keep tabs on how much your coffee maker or heater costs to keep running.

 Get the most out of your smart speaker with the best accessories for HomePod mini

-The best accessories for HomePod mini not only provide the essentials like protection and portability, but they can also extend the capabilities of Apple's smart speaker.
+The best accessories for HomePod mini provide the essentials like protection and portability, but they can also extend the capabilities of Apple's smart speaker.
 With an Apple TV 4K in your home, you can upgrade your home theater setup by using the HomePod mini as a speaker, or with HomeKit accessories, you can turn on your lights using just your voice.

-If you want to reduce clutter in your home, then the STANSTAR Outlet Wall Mount for Homepod Mini can help.
-This handy outlet mount gets your HomePod mini and power cord up off of your kitchen counter with a frame that hangs from the HomePod's USB brick.
+If you want to reduce clutter in your home, the STANSTAR Outlet Wall Mount for Homepod Mini can help.
+This handy outlet mount gets your HomePod mini and power cord off your kitchen counter with a frame that hangs from the HomePod's USB brick.

 Are you looking to jump into the wonderful world of HomeKit now that you have a HomePod mini?
 Then the Nanoleaf Essentials A19 Light Bulb is the best place to start.
-Nanoleaf's bulb connects to your HomePod mini via Thread which offers rock-solid reliability and lightning-fast response times to all of your Siri requests through your smart speaker.
+Nanoleaf's bulb connects to the HomePod mini via Thread which offered rock-solid reliability and lightning-fast response times when we went hands-on with it in our review.

 We may earn a commission for purchases using our links.
 Learn more.